openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/database_sql/database_sql_package_api/database_sql_package_interfaces.md

 func begin(): Unit
 ```

-Function: Begins a database transaction.
+Function: Starts a database transaction.

 Exceptions:

-- [SqlException](database_sql_package_exceptions.md#class-sqlexception) - Thrown when a server-side error occurs during transaction commit, or when the transaction has already been committed/rolled back or the connection is disconnected.
+- [SqlException](database_sql_package_exceptions.md#class-sqlexception) - Thrown when server-side errors occur during transaction commit, or when the transaction has already been committed/rolled back or the connection is disconnected.

 ### func commit()